semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 **Horizontal bar chart** visualizes distribution of values by category for value comparison.

+**Key points for using a bar chart:**

+- Ensure the chart's axes are understandable.
+Label them if needed.
+- Use simple color schemes.
+Highlight categories only when needed.

 ::: tip
 **Bar vs. Histogram Chart**

 - Bar charts categorize data qualitatively, showing how different categories compare.
 - Histograms organize data quantitatively, indicating how often values fall within certain ranges.
 :::

-**Key points for bar charts:**

-- Ensure the chart's axes are understandable.
-Label them if needed.
-- Use simple color schemes.
-Highlight categories only when needed.

 ## Usage